EYE MOVEMENT DESENSITIZATION AND REPROCESSING (EMDR) BRISBANE

 • Depression

-• Grief and mourning
+• Grief and loss

-• Recent traumatic events
+• Distressing memories from recent traumatic events

 How does EMDR work?

 EMDR treatment encourages distancing effects that are considered effective processing of the memory; this means the memory is no longer as vivid and felt with such emotional and physical intensity.
+With continued EMDR sessions, distressing memories become less overwhelming, and there is a reduction in symptoms like anxiety, depression, and trauma-related distress, leading to an overall sense of relief and improved well-being.

 EMDR is recognised as an effective trauma treatment and recommended worldwide in the practice guidelines of both domestic and international organizations, including the World Health Organisation, the National Health and Medical Research Council (NHMRC), the Australian Psychological Society (APS) and the Australian Centre for Post Traumatic Mental Health.